TEAM 11: TGIF

 Young music enthusiasts, specifically:

-· Generation X (especially the so-called MTV Generation)
+· Generation X (especially the so-called MTV Generation) and Generation Y

 · Men and women between 22 and 32 years old